"Each one of our choices may seem small, but when all our choices are combined, we change the world."

 A few more things about me....

 I’ve been married to my best friend, Robbie, since we were 17 and 18.
 We‘re the exception to the rule, and are still very happy and in love.
-We have two teenage sons who are 15 and 19.
+We have two sons.
 They partly appreciate my nutritional ways and partly wish we could just eat like everyone else.
 I know it’s rubbing off on them when I overhear them giving their friends health tips or turning down a soda and choosing water.

 I love life.
 Every morning I take a moment to feel happy and grateful just because I am alive and breathing and have another chance to begin a new day.
 There are SO many things that I enjoy doing!
 I do my best to feel my best, so I can do and enjoy more of the things I love.
 Taking care of myself with nutrition is a HUGE part of this.